you will learn how a 3d model is prepared for printing. By the end of this module you will be able to:

 3d Printer filament costs money.
 The less we can use inside, the cheaper it is to make the object

-3d Printers aren't incredibly fast now, but used to be even slower.
+3d Printers aren't incredibly fast it can often take hours to complete a print, or days for larger object.
+That's a long time, but they used to be even slower.
 Less infill means less material it needs to print.
 That means less time to print your object

 One of the most common ways infill is controlled in the program is the infill type.
 Some infill types are stronger, some print faster.
 One of the most common patterns is a grid.